vorg/pragmatic-pbr/200-setup-and-gamma.md

 [![](img/205.jpg)](http://marcinignac.com/blog/pragmatic-pbr-setup-and-gamma/205-gamma-texture/)
 [click to see the live version in a separate window](http://marcinignac.com/blog/pragmatic-pbr-setup-and-gamma/205-gamma-texture/)

 Remember when I was talking about sRGB curves and textures?
-When using texture with sRGB encoded colors we need to bring them to the linear space:
+When using texture with sRGB encoded colors we need to bring them to the linear space as well:

 ```glsl
 vec4 baseColor = toLinear(texture2D(uAlbedoTex, vTexCoord0));